cosmer-admin/autonomous_rov_vs/README.md

 ![Tracking ok  : current tracked points are in green, desired points are in red](images/trackingok.png)

-If there is a too big shift between to successive detection, the algorithm launch a warning and the publisher stops until you click on the image to reset the desired and tracked point.
+If there is too much offset between two successive detections, the algorithm issues a warning and the editor stops until you click on the image to reset the desired point and track.

 ![Tracking failed : you have to LEFT click to reinit the tracking](images/trackinko.png)